Top

 The Banpo Bridge Rainbow Fountain is the longest bridge fountain in the world

 During the show, 380 nozzles suction water up from the Han River below and spray them out into a sparkling show of music and movement.
-A whopping 60 tons of water is used for every single minute that the Rainbow Fountain is operating.
+A whopping 60 tons of water is used for every single minute that the Banpo Bridge Moonlight Rainbow Fountain is operating.

 The spray cascades outwards for an incredible 43 metres, before falling 20 metres back down into the river.

-When Can I see the Banpo Bridge Rainbow Fountain Show?
+When is the Banpo Bridge Moonlight Rainbow Fountain show?

 The Banpo Bridge Rainbow Fountain operates every day from April to October, five to six times a day.
 Each show lasts approximately 20 minutes.
 Schedules vary from month to month, and can be cancelled without warning if there’s too much wind or rainfall.